From the horse’s mouth

 This network technology is based on IEEE 802.11ah wireless network technology and works on the 900MHz waveband.
-This is a waveband that has been allocated in a significant number of jurisdictions for a range of low-power wireless applications like baby monitors or cordless phones but other wavebands have been opened up for this kind of use.
 It is about long-range operation of approximately 1 kilometre from the access point and very low power operation that allows devices to run for a year on commodity batteries like a single 3V coin-size cell or a pair of AA-size Duracells.

 The power requirement may be a non-issue for devices like HVAC thermostats that are wired to the heating system they control.
 But they may be an issue with devices like movement sensors or smart locks that are dependent on their own battery power.
 As well, the low power requirements that Wi-Fi HaLow offer could be of benefit towards devices that implement energy-harvesting technology like solar power or kinetic energy.

 This low-bandwidth Wi-Fi specification is intended to complement the other Wi-Fi specifications used with your home or business network.
 But it is focused towards the Internet of Everything especially where the devices are to be operated across a wide radius like a farm or campus.

 The network topography for a Wi-Fi HaLow network segment will be very similar to the standard Wi-Fi network.
 That is where multiple client devices link to an access point, but there should be the ability for a mobile device to roam between access points associated with the same Wi-Fi network.